jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-guy-mantzur-the-rio-revel.md

 title: Guy Mantzur @ The Rio Revel
 date: 2018-02-06T07:09:35.000Z
 description: >-
-  One of the most recognised names in dance music, Guy Mantzur joined us for a chat about his golden career and Saturday’s party with the Return to Rio family.
+  Our chat with the Plattenbank records boss before his gig alongside Hernan Cattaneo...
 featuredImage: /img/guy-mantzur.jpg
 ---
+_One of the most recognised names in dance music, **Guy Mantzur** joined us for a chat about his golden career and Saturday’s party with the Return to Rio family._

 **RR:** Hey Guy!
 Everybody is excited to see you at the Rio Revel gig - can you give us an insight into what to expect from your 3 hour set?

 **Guy:** Hey, I must be honest I am super excited to be coming back to Sydney.
 The last time I played there was one of the year’s most memorable sets.
 I’m planning to combine lots of new music from myself and from my label, as well as tracks I love at the moment.
 Playing for 3 hours really gives you the freedom to turn your set into a journey, so it’s a different experience for me and for the people too.